 - I require a Personal Assistant/Companion

-- I have a registered Assistance Dog
+- I have an Assistance Dog

 - I require a seat close to an exit